magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/peace_evening-sitting.md

 consistently.
 See the disadvantages of practising insincerely and inconsistently, and try to sustain a more dedicated and continuous effort in the practice.
 Just this much.
-It can then become a realistic possibility that you might put an end to the But that lifestyle of not speaking and not playing around for seven days, followed by six months of complete sensual indulgence, without any mindfulness or restraint, will just lead to the squandering of any gains made from the meditation – there won’t be anything left.
+It can then become a realistic possibility that you might put an end to the *kilesā.* But that lifestyle of not speaking and not playing around for seven days, followed by six months of complete sensual indulgence, without any mindfulness or restraint, will just lead to the squandering of any gains made from the meditation – there won’t be anything left.
 It’s like going to work for a day and earning twenty pounds, but then going out and spending thirty pounds on food and things in the same day; would any money be saved?
 It would all be gone.
 It’s just the same with the meditation.

 This is a form of reminder to you all, so I will ask for your forgiveness.
 It’s necessary to speak in this way, so that those aspects